bootchk/solabile/pages/motorizedMobiles.md

 on components of the level.

-Any actual, external wind on a motorized mobile also import tertiary aerodynamic forces.
+Any actual, external wind on a motorized mobile also imparts tertiary aerodynamic forces.

 ## Location and orientation of solar panels on motorized mobiles